jeffdeliso/discors/README.md

 #### Voice Channels
   - Users can talk to other members inside of voice channels
-  - If you are behind a symetric NAT or certain firewalls WebRTC may not be able to create a peer to peer connect with your computer.
+  - If you are behind a symetric NAT or certain firewalls WebRTC may not be able to create a peer to peer connection with your computer.
 The solution to this would be to implement a TURN relay server, however, these are expensive to operate.
 A TURN server provides a fallback solution for clients that cannot establish a Peer to Peer connection and acts as a media server proxy between the two peers.

 #### Friends & Friend Requests
   - Users can send a friend request by clicking on a users avatar of username